DigitalState/Core/src/Ds/Component/Security/Bridge/Symfony/Bundle/Resources/documentation/acl/permissions.md

 The permission definition of type `generic` is the most abstract type of permission definition.

-This type doesn't contain any useful meta data in of itself, like the `entity` and `property` types.
-This means that this definition type does not expose anything out of the box and is not automatically integrated with other parts of the framework.
+This type doesn't contain any useful meta data in of itself, unlike the `entity` and `property` types.
+This means that this definition type does not open any access channels automatically.
 It is up to the developer to manually tag a resource with permission definitions of this type.

 It is mostly used to expose Symfony controllers and actions and is fully compatible with the `@Security` annotation of the [Symfony Security bundle](https://symfony.com/doc/current/security.html).